EQUINE BEHAVIOUR BAG216

 Knowledge of equine behaviour can also assist in training.
 By knowing how a horse is likely to behave in a certain situation, it allows the rider to prepare for it and to either avoid or resolve that particular situation.

-It is assumed that all animal behaviour is an adaptation designed to support survival, either directly or indirectly.
+It is assumed that all equine behaviour are adaptations designed to support survival, either directly or indirectly.
 However, this is not always the case.
 Animals can behave self-destructively, out of habit, or out of boredom, just as humans can.
 To better understand the behaviour, we should also consider what motivates it.

 Course Structure